1. Read all of the rules. Do it. For real. It’ll save both you and us time.

 - The risk of crash quadruples with three or more passengers under 21 years of age.

-If you are making an art entry:
+If you are making a Graphic Design Entry:

-If you are making a video entry:
+If you are making a Video Entry:

 Requirements include that your video must NOT include any footage of dangerous or reckless driving or driving that is in violation of California Vehicle Code or any California law.
 Yes, even for people who live in one of the other 49 states and D.C.